This isn’t one of those “pick the odd man out” exercises. Believe it or not, these three “sports” display oddly similar patterns and lessons.

 3. Be Patient

 I’m aware this contradicts the last point…welcome to baseball, entrepreneurship, and well, life.

 Baseball players are often taught to “look for their pitch.”
-This means being patient to avoid bad pitches, and waiting for a good pitch to swing at.
+This means being patient to avoid bad pitches, and .
 Likewise, as an entrepreneur, you don’t have the time or resources to pursue every opportunity.
 Sometimes the most critical and difficult decisions come down to deciding which opportunities NOT to pursue.